-Add as many services and you want and display it on any page, post or custom post type by using the provided shortcodes.
+Add as many services as you want and display them on any page, post, or custom post type by using the provided shortcodes.

 In this way, you can make your WordPress website compatible with the GDPR law in few clicks.
 So, if you want to make your WordPress website GDPR friendly, you purchase the plugin at the reasonable price and follow this step by step tutorial to make your WordPress website GDPR compliance in few minutes.